Part 1 The Theory of Faith Hirohumi Hoshika

 Consideration The Nature of the Isolation that Jesus Possess

-Not just in Christianity, but religious teachings in general, can be said to be "superfluous interpretations" of specific phenomena.
+Not just in Christianity but in general, religious teachings can be said to be "superfluous interpretations" of specific phenomena.
 The Christian doctrine of atonement is also an superfluous interpretation of Jesus' crucifixion in the first century.

 Jesus' execution is adequately explained by the conflict between his teachings and Judaism, as well as the political situation in which Jews found themselves at the time.
 The Christian doctrine that Jesus "died for the atonement of the sins of men" is merely an superfluous explanation, at least for non-believers.